Skip to article frontmatterSkip to article content

 This may be due to an incorrect BASE_URL configuration.
 See the MyST Documentation for reference.

-A minicourse in Machine Learning for Physicist
+A mini course in Machine Learning for Physicists

 Overview